picandocodigo/mnav-opendata-api/README.markdown

 `rake download_files`

 Downloads the csv files from the museum's website.

-`rake process_artists`

-Saves the artists' information in the database.

-`rake process_artworks`

-Saves the artworks' information in the database.
+Processes artists and artworks, saves them in the database.

 `rake check_updates`